 Foundation of the Cambridge Unitarian Church

-A formal, explicitly Unitarian, congregation was not founded in Cambridge until 1904 following a series of lectures on The Historical Jesus and the Theological Christ by the Unitarian scholar and lecturer in Comparative Religion at the University of Oxford, J. Estlin Carpenter (1844-1927).
-Scroll further down this page to read about the earlier congregation in Green Street out of which the modern congregation eventually emerges.
+A formal, explicitly Unitarian, congregation was not founded in Cambridge until 1904 following a series of lectures on The Historical Jesus and the Theological Christ by the Unitarian scholar, expert in Pali and Sanskrit, and lecturer in Comparative Religion at the University of Oxford, J. Estlin Carpenter (1844-1927).

 As F. J. M. Stratton (1881-1960), our church’s very distinguished first chairman told the public meeting which followed the opening service [read a report about that HERE], a congregation began to meet informally in the “smoky atmosphere” of a billiard room in Green Street.
+(Scroll further down this page to read about the even earlier congregation in Green Street).
 Later on it began to meet in Stratton’s rooms on Downing Street.
 Stratton was the Professor of Astrophysics at the University of Cambridge from 1928 to 1947.
 In 1923, the present church hall was built and was in use as the church until the construction of the present building in 1927.
 Both the hall and the church were designed by Ronald Potter Jones FRIBA (1876-1965) and his architectural ideas concerning church building can be found in his book Nonconformist Church Architecture (Lindsey Press, London, 1914).
 An important Cambridge figure in the congregation during the 1960s and 70s was Lord McNair of Gleniffer F.B.A.
-(1885-1975) who became Professor of Law at Cambridge and who was also Vice-Chancellor of Liverpool University, President of the International Court of Justice and also President of this congregation.
+(1885-1975) who became Professor of Law at Cambridge, was

 Early Unitarians in Cambridge